w3c/modern-tooling/next.md

 ### GitHub Guide

-A [Guide to Using GitHub with W3C](http://w3c.github.io/) is in the works.
-At this point it only has a landing page, but I will be adding content in the coming days and weeks.
-After I've added content, it ought to be usable but will certainly require some maintenance and the occasional addition.
+A [Guide to Using GitHub with W3C](http://w3c.github.io/) has been produced.
+It can certainly welcome more data, but hopefully the first stab that is there is enough to get the ball rolling and to make it worth maintaining.

 This is *not* something that I would expect the systeam to take over.